jazibobs/jazibobs.github.io/_posts/2022-04-24-days-81-to-90-100daysofcode.md

 ### Day 85 - 24 Apr 2022

+Spent some time refreshing my knowledge of asynchronous programming in JavaScript on Zenva.
+Promises and Async/Await was the focus of the day today.
 ### Day 86 - 25 Apr 2022

 ### Day 87 - 26 Apr 2022